 - Employees and former employees of the U.S. Government abroad

-If you are an employer wishing to sponsor (or petition) for a national to work in the US on a permanent basis, the filing requirements differ for each of the above five categories.
-Generally, the EB-2 and the EB-3 categories will require a PERM to be filed and approved by the DOL.
-Form I-140, Petition for Alien Worker will have to be filed with USCIS after the PERM approval.
+If you are an employer wishing to sponsor (or petition) for a foreign national to work in the US on a permanent basis, the filing requirements differ for each of the above five categories.
+Generally, the EB-2 and the EB-3 categories will require a PERM Form ETA-9089 to be filed and approved by the DOL.
+Form I-140 will have to be filed with USCIS after the approval.

-In general, the EB-1 classification does not require a PERM approval from DOL and the FORM I-140 can be filed directly with USCIS.
-Detailed information is provided in the instructions for Form I-140.
+In general, the EB-1 classification does not require a PERM approval, and the I-140 can be filed directly with USCIS.
+Detailed information is provided in the instructions for I-140.

-For EB-4 special operative must file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with the USCIS Service Center.
-Detailed filing information is provided in the instructions for Form I-360.
+For EB-4 certain applicants must file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with the USCIS Service Center.
+Detailed filing information is provided in the instructions for I-360.

-We represent clients worldwide and offer consultations with an experienced Board-Certified voyage lawyer, either by telephone or at our Houston office.
-To schedule an appointment to talk privately with one of our experienced attorneys, call (713) 527-9606 or .
+Our employment immigration lawyers in Houston represent clients worldwide.
+We offer consultations with a Board-Certified employment or business immigration attorney in Houston, either by telephone, by Zoom, or at our Houston law office.
+To schedule an appointment to talk with our immigration attorney Houston, TX, call (713) 527-9606 or .